satyajit5007/Geekster-JS-Projects/README.md

-# 🌟 Geekster JS Projects 🌟
+# 🌟 JS Projects 🌟

 Welcome to the Geekster JS Projects repository!
 This repository showcases a collection of JavaScript projects developed to enhance skills and demonstrate various concepts.
 Each project is accessible through the provided links.